UtrechtUniversity/yoda/docs/administration/installing-licenses.md

 disk.
 UTF-8 is not an option because browsers will display a .txt file wih the windows-1252 encoding.
 The ANSI subset of the windows-1252 encoding is not an option, because MAC and linux will not correctly detect ANSI in a .txt file if opened from the web disk.
 In irods-ruleset-research/tools/licenses you will find three licenses with URIs as an example.
-To put these into irods the first time do the following:
+To put these into iRODS the first time do the following:

 ```bash
 iput -r /etc/irods/irods-ruleset-research/tools/licenses /${RODSZONE}/yoda
 ```

 To add extra licenses you will need to upload the .txt and .uri seperately.
-Replace ${LICENSE} with the name of the license as it is defined in the XSD and ${RODSZONE} with the name of the irods zone.
+Replace ${LICENSE} with the name of the license as it is defined in the XSD and ${RODSZONE} with the name of the iRODS zone.

 ```bash
 iput "${LICENSE}.txt" "/${RODSZONE}/yoda/licenses/${LICENSE}.txt"